Md. Dems pass new congressional map — as AG appeals gerrymandering ruling

-But just after the Maryland House passed the alternate map on a party-line vote, Maryland Attorney General Brian E. Frosh (D) filed a notice indicating the state would appeal Battaglia’s ruling.
+But just after the Maryland House passed the alternate map on a party-line vote, Maryland Attorney General Brian E. Frosh (D) filed a notice indicating the state will appeal Battaglia’s ruling.
 He filed notices in the Maryland Court of Appeals and Special Court of Appeals.

 This means that until the higher courts resolve the case, it’s unclear what map will be used in the midterm elections, as control of the U.S. House hangs in the balance and candidates and voters in potentially competitive Maryland districts are left waiting to know what their districts will look like.